abitdodgy/words_counted/README.md

 # WordsCounted

-TODO: Write a gem description
+This gem counts words and presents the data.

 ## Installation